Gunman Who Fired Into An Oklahoma City Restaurant Was Shot Dead By 2 Bystanders

 ✅ An #ArmedCitizen saved multiple lives last night in #OKC.
 We hope this serves as a wake-up call for @GovMaryFallin, who just two weeks ago vetoed a constitutional carry bill.
 Just another example of how the best way to stop a bad guy with a gun is a good guy with a gun. #2A pic.twitter.com/kPRjpiyeow— NRA (@NRA) May 25, 2018

-The Republican governor recently vetoed a state bill that would have allowed residents to obtain a gun without a permit and carry a firearm — loaded or unloaded, concealed or open — without a license.
+The Republican governor recently vetoed a state bill that would have allowed adults to carry a firearm without training or a permit.
 The bill had widespread support among lawmakers in Oklahoma, already considered a gun-friendly place.
 About a dozen other states have passed so-called constitutional carry laws.

 In a statement, Fallin explained why she vetoed the measure, saying, "The firearms laws we currently have in place are effective, appropriate and minimal, and serve to reassure our citizens that people who are carrying handguns in this state are qualified to do so."